JCSDA/jedi-docs/docs/inside/jedi-components/saber/mo_vert_loc.rst

       localization data:
         localization matrix file name: testdata/Lv.nc
         localization field name in file: Lv
         pressure file name: testdata/ptheta_bar_mean.nc        # Optional
         pressure field name in pressure file: Ptheta_bar_Mean  # Optional number of vertical modes: 7
-      output file name: testdata/vertical_localization.nc  # Optional
+      allow non-unit diagonal: true                            # Optional, default false output file name: testdata/vertical_localization.nc      # Optional

 The :code:`localization data` section gives the input information on the vertical localization :math:`\mathbf{L}` to apply.
 The netcdf file provided to :code:`localization matrix file name` should have :math:`\mathbf{L}` as a 2D variable (:code:`localization field name in file`) of shape :math:`n_z\times n_z` where :math:`n_z` is the number of vertical levels.
-No check is done to check that the provided localization is symmetric, or that it has a unit diagonal.
+No check is done to check that the provided localization is symmetric.
+An exception is thrown if it has a non-unit diagonal, except if a user override :code:`allow non-unit diagonal: true` is specified, or if we ask for renormalization to unit diagonal (:code:`renormalize to unit diagonal: true`)

 The localization matrix provided is then decomposed as :math:`\mathbf{L}=\mathbf{UU}^T`.
 Only the :math:`m` leading eigenvectors in :math:`\mathbf{U}` are kept, where :math:`m` is specified from yaml by :code:`number of vertical modes`, :math:`1\leq  m\leq n_z`.